gkullio/N1-Console-Demo/readme.md

 # NGINX One Console Demo Deployment with Terraform and Docker Compose

-## This is designed to deploy 6 NGINX instances.<br/>(3 NGINX Plus and 3 NGINX OSS) into Microsoft Azur<br/>In order to use this demo, you need to perform the following steps:
+## This is designed to deploy 6 NGINX instances.<br/>(3 NGINX Plus and 3 NGINX OSS) into Microsoft Azure

+## In order to use this demo, you need to perform the following steps:

 ### 1. Rename the following Files:
    1. terraform.tfvars.boilerplate  --> terraform.tfvars